 There are lots of parks and long stretches, like the Corniche, where you can walk with a stroller uninterrupted.
 However, as soon as you head into downtown parts of Abu Dhabi, you’ll frustratingly find pavements to be high and inconsistent; down ramps with no connecting up ramps; lampposts or signage in the middle of footpaths; or even no sidewalk at all!

-With the heat and these obstacles, its often easier to catch a taxi, even if you are only going a few short blocks.
+With the heat and these obstacles, its often easier to catch a taxi in Abu Dhabi, even if you are only going a few short blocks.

 Getting from Abu Dhabi Airport to the City

-- The official airport taxis are well signposted at the exit and easy to identify black Mercedes vans.
+- The official airport taxis in Abu Dhabi are well signposted at the exit and easy to identify black Mercedes vans.

-- Abu Dhabi airport taxis charge an initial flag-fall of 25AED.
+- Abu Dhabi airport to city taxis charge an initial flag-fall of 25AED.
 To Yas Island, the total fare is only around 45AED ($12USD) and takes 10 minutes.

 - To the Corniche your fare could be up to 100AED ($27USD) and take 30-40 minutes, maybe a little longer if you hit peak hour traffic on the freeway.

-- If you download the Abu Dhabi taxi app there is a fare calculator to work out approximate costs.
+- If you download the taxi app there is an Abu Dhabi taxi fare calculator to work out approximate costs.

 Returning to the airport, you can catch any cab from the street, or arrange a transfer with a private airport transfer company.